otrv4/otrv4/otrv4.md

 OTRv4 introduces mandatory user profile publication in a public place.
-The user profile contains the Cramer-Shoup long term public key, signed version support information, and a signed profile expiration date.
+The user profile contains the Cramer-Shoup long term public key, signed version support information and a signed profile expiration date.
 Both parties will include the user profile in the beginning of the DAKE.
 The frequency of the user profile publication is determined by its expiration and renewal policy.